ScanMountGoat/xc3_lib/ARCHITECTURE.md

 ### xc3_shader
 A library and command line tool for working with the game's compiled shader programs.
 Parameter names are applied to decompiled GLSL files in `annotation.rs`.
 Shaders are extracted and decompiled in `extract.rs`. `gbuffer_database.rs` creates a precomputed database of assignments from shader inputs to G-Buffer textures for determining input usage like albedo vs normal.
 This analysis is facilitated by parsing and converting the code to a directed graph representation in `dependencies.rs`.
 Decompiling is handled by `Ryujinx.ShaderTools` from [Ryujinx](https://github.com/Ryujinx/Ryujinx).

+Other projects like xc3_model, xc3_wgpu, and xc3_viewer use the generated G-Buffer database to determine how to assign textures in a material.
+This includes which textures to assign to a particular output like normals or albedo as well as how to unpack and pack the texture color channels.
+The G-Buffer database is usually an optional argument since not all applications require assigned textures.
+The database format is not stable, so consuming code should use xc3_shader as a library to parse the database file itself.

 ### xc3_test
 A command line tool for testing parsing and conversion code for all files in an extracted dump.
 This allows files of a given type to be checked efficiently in parallel and avoids needing to commit game files to source control.
 The main goal is to ensure that all files in the game dump of a given format parse without any errors.
 More specific tests are usually better suited as unit tests in the associated projects.